-MAGiCAL Projects is a new enterprise of the IOE, based at the London Knowledge Lab.
+MAGiCAL Projects is an enterprise of UCL IOE, based at the London Knowledge Lab.
 It is a combination of R&D, building softwares for creative work in education, and a commercial venture, bringing such solutions to schools and other education sites.
 It builds on research and development work we have done in the past with Immersive Education, developing the successful games authoring tool Missionmaker, with David Buckingham and the Centre for the Study of Children, Youth and Media.
-Last year, Immersive sadly went into receivership, and the IOE bought their four products: Missionmaker, Kar2ouche, Krucible and MediaStage.
-These are now being marketed and developed by MAGiCAL with the support of the IOE’s Business and Enterprise unit.
+Sadly, Immersive went into receivership in 2012, and the IOE bought their four products: Missionmaker, Kar2ouche, Krucible and MediaStage.
+These are now being marketed and developed by MAGiCAL with the support of the IOE’s Business and Enterprise unit, UCL Enterprise, and external partners Creative Edutech.
 We are keen to build this enterprise, and to seek new opportunities for research and development of the products.

 MORE ABOUT MISSIONMAKER